bparment1/rastermodel/README.md

 This package provides functionalities to apply statistical and machine learning models to raster and image layers.

-It aims at making easy the use of sklearn or function on pixel by pixel basis.
-Rather than loading, raster datasets in python arrays, the package avoids memory issues by processing chunk by chunk (blocks) raster images.
+The aim is ease of use to develop and test models with spatial raster data.
+For instance, sklearn models or functions are applied on pixel by pixel basis.
+Rather than loading raster datasets in memory with python arrays, the package avoids memory issues by processing chunk by chunk (blocks) raster images.
+This allows for modeling of large raster without memory bottleneck.

-Current version, version supports application of sklearn models using simple function (rasterPredict).
-Future iterations will include implementation of rasterApply for user function (e.g. pixel based time series functionalities such as FFT).

 ## Installation